todogroup/ospology/ospo-book/content/en/06-chapter.md

 Without context, these metrics provide no insight, so it's important to ensure that you use a framework like "goal-question-metric" to give you metrics that support your goals instead of working against them.

-CHAOSS advocates for using the GQM because it is a structured method for deriving metrics that align with organizational goals.
+The CHAOSS project (Community Health Analytics for OSS) advocates for using the "goal-question-metric" because it is a structured method for deriving metrics that align with organizational goals.
 It involves three key steps:

 #### Goals
 Identify and understand your organizational goals.
 These can vary significantly but typically include objectives like recruiting talent or enhancing community engagement.